MahmoudAhmadOsman/react-formik/README.md

 ## Note:

-This project is live on github pages.
-So, please visit the link below and see the demo app.
+This project is live on GitHub Pages.
+Visit the link below to see the demo app:

 github-pages Link: [react-formik](https://mahmoudahmadosman.github.io/react-formik/)

 ## Contributing

-Please, feel free to contrubute to this and correct me if you see anything wrong about this project or if you have any sugguestions that would also welcomed.
+Feel free to contribute to this project.
+If you find any issues or have suggestions for improvement, your input is welcome.

 ### My Website

-Please, visit my website [mahmoudosman.com](https://www.mahmoudosman.com)
+Please, Visit my website:
+[mahmoudosman.com](https://www.mahmoudosman.com)